BioDAS/biodas.github.io/wiki/DAS1.6E.md

 allow more efficient alternative content formats to be returned within the general DAS query framework, particularly for feature queries.

+Another advantage is simplicity.
+If we allow a DAS server to send back other formats, then it can take advantage of libraries such as Picard or tools like samtools to run region queries on indexed flat files and return the data without having to parse and process thm.
+All the server would have to do is decode the request URL and then use Picard or samtools to grab the data from the flat file and return it to the client.

 #### Proposed Implementation

 Addition of an optional zero-or-more <FORMAT> element as a child of